willowweevil/PIGAS/PLEASE README FIRST.md

 You could send some emotions to a companion (`Let's /dance!`) or commands (e.g., `&/cast 0 1` or `&.server info`).
 To add some text to your context use `%Now we are in the Orgrimmar.`

+### Some other info
+1. You could copy file `.data\macro\macros-cache.txt` to your player client (to the directory `\WTF\Account\YOUR_PlAYER_ACCOUNT`) to easily control your companion.
+2. To reinstall PIGAS just delete hidden file `.local` from `pigas` directory.
+3. If you have some troubles with distances between player and companion you could check the distance with command `\distance` and set the distance manually using config (check the __Some extra config parameters__ part in this manual).

 ### Some extra config parameters
 Some extra parameters are supported in `config.yaml`: